Stefanos Chaliasos

 PhD student, Imperial College London, London, UK

 Stefanos Chaliasos is a PhD candidate at Imperial College London advised by Dr Ben Livshits and Professor Alastair F. Donaldson.
 He holds an MSc in Computer Science from the National and Kapodistrian University of Athens and a BSc in Management Science and Technology from the Athens University of Economics and Business.
+Stefanos is also a Security Researcher at zkSecurity focusing on securing protocols developing and using ZKPs.

 His main research interests involve Blockchain Security, Software Testing, ZKPs, Program Analysis, and Programming Languages.